-(e) Lots of less than 2 acres are limited to 1 accessory building.
-Lots greater than 2 acres are limited to 1 accessory building per acre.
-An SUP is required for more than 2 accessory buildings per lot, or 1 accessory building larger than 2,500 square feet.
+(e) Lots of less than two acres are limited to one accessory building.
+Lots greater than two acres are limited to one accessory building per acre.
+An SUP-variance is required for more than two accessory buildings per lot, or one accessory building larger than 2,500 square feet.